-Karrie Marshall is a Key Note Speaker at the Puppet Power 2016 :: Connecting Generations Conference.
-She will be presenting Connecting Through Creativity & Joy: Exploring the Power of Puppetry in Dementia Care as well as co-presenting a hands-on workshop, Puppet Selves, with her partner Chris King.
+Karrie Marshall was a Key Note Speaker at the Puppet Power 2016 :: Connecting Generations Conference.
+She presented Connecting Through Creativity & Joy: Exploring the Power of Puppetry in Dementia Care as well as co-presenting a hands-on workshop, Puppet Selves, with her partner Chris King.
 We asked Karrie 5 questions

 Why puppets?
 What inspired you to get into puppetry?